IDGCaptainRussia94/Terraria-SGAmod/README.md

 Dsurion123 (https://www.furaffinity.net/user/dsurion123/) for the new icon

+DRKV333, while you had no direct involvement, your involvement with me, in helping me code has proved invaluable in the long run, also...
+Effectively Dredon but you've released mods people can play, lol.

 [USER=2644]@zadum4ivii[/USER] : used and edited your stove code because I'm garbage at making multi-tiles :p